 The Co-Production Fund is built around themes and issues.
 Albeit the Free Press Unlimited team has provided an illustrative description of issues and themes that applicants to the Fund may select as the focus of their production programs; those themes and issues are intended to offer only examples, and are not necessarily a compulsory set of issues that the programme intends to address.

 All themes and issues proposed under this programme must promote human values within the frame of respect for human rights, equality, inclusion, diversity and pluralism.
-In addition, themes and issues must offer innovative media content ideas, in various formats, and highlight the impact of the crisis on Syrian people and to hear their voices.
+In addition, themes and issues must offer innovative media content ideas, in various formats, and highlight the impact of the crisis on Syrian people and to hear their voices on social cohesion.

 The programme spans over a wide range of issues: from justice, accountability, refugees, livelihood, civic participation, to the issue of unregistered births (for instance) and the return of displaced people.
 More info on themes and issues can be found in the Annex document.